-In July 2013, the FASB issued guidance regarding the classification of an unrecognized tax benefit as a reduction of a deferred tax asset when a net operating loss carry-forward, a similar tax loss, or a tax credit carry-forward exists.
-This guidance became effective for fiscal years, and interim periods within those years, beginning after December 15, 2013.
+In July 2013, the Financial Accounting Standards Board or FASB, issued Accounting Standards Update or ASU, No. 2013-11, Income Taxes (Topic 740): Presentation of an Unrecognized Tax Benefit When a Net Operating Loss Carryforward, a Similar Tax Loss, or a Tax Credit Carryforward Exists (a consensus of the Emerging Issues Task Force).
+This ASU addresses when unrecognized tax benefits should be presented as reductions to deferred tax assets for net operating loss carryforwards in the financial statements.
+This ASU is effective prospectively for fiscal years, and interim periods within those years, beginning after December 15, 2013.
 Early adoption and retrospective application is permitted.
-The adoption of this change is not expected to have a material impact on our consolidated financial statements.
+The adoption of this guidance did not have a material impact on our consolidated financial statements.